chanturia/TAU_PHP_API_CLIENT/docs/Api/ProductApi.md

 Updates an existing Products Barcodes by included array of barcodes.
-Returns JSON Object consisting of array of updated products barcodes.

 ### Example
 ```php